Skip to content

 Cost is often a significant consideration when selecting a motor.
 Brushed DC electric motors are typically more affordable due to their simpler design and manufacturing process.

 On the other hand, brushless motors tend to be more expensive.
-The other cost inflator for BLDC motors is the driver or controllers needed for operation.
+The additional cost for BLDC motors is the driver or controllers needed for operation.
 Depending on device life, you may be able to reach a motor lifespan that results in a cost savings over the long run.
 If your device is not going to outlast the lifetime of the motor, then a brushed motor is more cost effective.

 The electronic controls involved with brushless motor implementation can also lead to more hours spent designing, troubleshooting and problem solving.